How To Make Cheap Clothing Look Expensive

 To always ensure you can use these pieces to elevate cheap clothing, don’t buy ones that are “in the moment” and trendy.
 Buy classic staples like a well-made pair of jeans and a gorgeous trench coat that you can get a lot of use out of, that will look fabulous on you, and that you can easily pair with inexpensive clothing.

-Always consider what you’re buying
+Always consider what you’re buying.

 Lastly, here is one of the most important tips to adhere to if you want to improve the look of cheap clothing.

 You need to really look at what you’re buying in the first place.
-There’s a big difference between inexpensive fashion that’s worth the purchase and pieces that are so poorly made that it actually looks cheap and as though it’s going to fall apart after one use.
+There’s a big difference between affordable fashion that’s worth the purchase and pieces that are so poorly made that it looks cheap and as though it’s going to fall apart after one use.
 Look at the seams, tug at the straps, and evaluate the item thoroughly on the inside and out to determine if it deserves a place in your closet.

 - 7 Habits of Highly Frugal People